 fMRIPrep at MRC CBU

 For details about what fMRIPrep is and why you'd want to use it, see their website.
 This page is about how you use it at CBU with Singularity.
+Notice that fMRIPrep has its own documentation on Singularity use, so please consult that also.

 Singularity is a container image runner, like the more famous Docker.
 The preferred route for using fMRIPrep is as a Docker container image, which we run in Singularity rather than Docker.
 Easy right?
 There is a good explanation on this CBU Intranet page.